-Recently issued accounting standards and updates not yet effective
+Accounting standards not yet effective

 In February 2016 the FASB issued ASU No. 2016-02, Leases (Topic 842).
 This standard established a right-of-use model that requires all lessees to recognize right-of-use assets and liabilities on their balance sheet that arise from leases with terms longer than 12 months as well as provide disclosures with respect to certain qualitative and quantitative information related to their leasing arrangements.
 This standard becomes effective for the Company on January 1, 2021.
 The FASB has subsequently issued some amendments to ASU 2016-02, which have the same effective date and transition date of January 1, 2021.